Rio Tinto suspends work at Australia bauxite mine after fatality

-SYDNEY Rio Tinto (RIO.AX) said it has suspended bauxite mining at its Gove operations in Australia on Tuesday following the death of a worker.
+SYDNEY Feb 25 Rio Tinto said it has suspended bauxite mining at its Gove operations in Australia on Tuesday following the death of a worker.

 "We will be pausing all operations at the mine," the statement said,